Miretz/HotelSystem/README.md

 HotelSystem
 ===========

-Information System for hotels written in Django.
+Information System for hotels written in Python using the Django framework (https://www.djangoproject.com/).

 I've used the project template from Andrew McCloud (https://github.com/amccloud/django-project-skel/).